-The primary review administrator for the Department of Health and Human Development is the Department Head of HHD.
+The primary review administrator for the Department of Counseling is the Department Head of the Counseling Department.

-Section 4.03 Identification of Responsible Entities
+Section 4.03 Identification of responsible entities

-- (a) Establish the Primary Review Committee either by facilitating the election or appointment of the members as described.
-Primary Review Administrator - (b) Select external reviewers and solicit review letters.
-Primary Review Administrator - (c) If internal reviews are part of the unit's review process, selecting and soliciting internal reviews.
-Primary Review Administrator - (d) Assuring the following materials are included in the Dossier: - (i) Internal and external reviewer letters of solicitation, letters from the reviewers and, in the case of external reviewers, a short bio-sketch of the reviewer should be included in the Dossier.
-Primary Review Administrator - (ii) Applicable Role and Scope Document.
-Primary Review Administrator - (iii) Letter of Hire, any Percentages of Effort changes, all annual reviews, and all evaluation letters from prior retention, tenure, and promotion reviews at MSU.
-Primary Review Administrator - (iv) Candidate's teaching evaluations from the review period.
+(a) Establish the Primary Review Committee either by facilitating the election or appointment of the members as described.

+Primary Review Administrator

+- (b) Select external reviewers and solicit review letters. - Primary Review Administrator - (c) If internal reviews are part of the unit's review process, selecting and soliciting internal reviews.
+Primary Review Administrator - (d) Assuring the following materials are included in the Dossier: Primary Review Administrator - (i) Internal and external reviewer letters of solicitation, letters from the reviewers and, in the case of external reviewers, a short bio-sketch of the reviewer should be included in the Dossier. - (ii) Applicable Role and Scope Document. - (iii) Letter of Hire, any Percentages of Effort changes, all annual reviews, and all Evaluation Letters from prior retention, tenure, and promotion reviews at MSU. - (iv) Candidate's teaching evaluations from the review period.
 If the evaluations are not in electronic format, the unit will provide evaluation summaries.
-Upon request by review committees and review administrators, the unit will provide access to the original evaluations to review committees and administrators during the review.
-Primary Review Administrator - (e) Maintaining copies of all review committee Evaluation Letters and internal, (if applicable), and external review letters after the review.
+Upon request by review committees and review administrators, the unit will provide access to the original evaluations to review committees and administrators during the review. - (e)Maintaining copies of all review committee Evaluation Letters and internal, (if applicable), and external review letters after the review.
 Primary Review Administrator